rohitgeddam/FindMyRoomie/README.md

 #### The website flow is depicted in the below video:

-## Set up the project on your local machine
+## Steps to set up the project on your local machine

 #### 1. Clone the repository: